opnfv/dovetail/docs/testing/user/certificationworkflow/index.rst

 Users/testers other than the primary contact may use the OVP web portal as a resource to upload, evaluate and share results in a private manner.
-Testers can upload the test results to the `OVP web portal`_.
+Testers can upload the test results to the OVP web portal (either NFVI or VNF).
 By default, the results are visible only to the tester who uploaded the data.

 Testers can self-review the test results through the portal until they are ready to ask for OVP review.
 They may also add new test results as needed.